We need to support local businesses to innovate, attract talent, and create good jobs by making it easier to do business. How can we do this?

 - Work with other levels of governments and across sectors

-- Focus on prevention and harm-reduction
+- Focus on breakdown prevention, housing first and rapid re-housing

 - Get serious about tackling poverty, food insecurity, mental health issues, and addictions